UCM: Unified Modeling of Camera Control and Memory with Time-aware Positional Encoding Warping for World Models: Method

 \subsection{Data Curation}

-Training our method ideally requires long-term videos with multiple revisits to the same scene from varying viewpoints.
-However, existing datasets either are collected under multi-view settings~\cite{ling2024dl3dv,roberts2021hypersim,dai2017scannet}, containing only static scenes without dynamic foreground objects, or are limited in scale and diversity.
-Alternative methods utilizing render engines like Unreal Engine 5 to synthesize multi-camera~\cite{bai2025recammaster} or long-term revisitation videos~\cite{yu2025context} yield non-photorealistic imagery, thereby limiting model generalization to real-world data.
+Training {\ourMethod} ideally requires long-term videos with multiple scene revisits from varying viewpoints.
+However, existing datasets are either collected under pure multi-view settings~\cite{ling2024dl3dv,roberts2021hypersim,dai2017scannet}, containing only static scenes without dynamic foreground objects, or suffer from limited scale and visual diversity.
+Alternative methods utilizing render engines like Unreal Engine 5 to synthesize multi-camera~\cite{bai2025recammaster} or long-term revisitation videos~\cite{yu2025context} often produce non-photorealistic imagery, thereby limiting world models' generalization to real-world scenarios.
 To overcome these limitations, we adopt a simple yet effective data curation strategy, training our model on large-scale monocular videos.
-Given a monocular video $V=\{I_i\}_{i=1}^T$, we leverage a 3D reconstruction model~\cite{lin2025depth} to obtain a sequence of point clouds $\{\mathcal{P}_{i}\}_{i=1}^T$ and the associated camera trajectory $\{c_i\}_{i=1}^T$.
-To simulate scene revisits, we randomly select several frames and render their respective point clouds $\mathcal{P}_i$ from novel viewpoints, defined by a randomly sampled camera offset $\Delta c$.
-This process yields a rendered image $I_i'\in \mathbb R^{H\times W \times 3}$ with a binary mask $\mathcal M_i'\in \mathbb{R}^{H\times W}$ that indicates occluded and out-of-frame regions, as shown in Fig.~\ref{fig:dataset}.
-Since our I2V model accepts a binary mask concatenated with the latent codes as input to indicate the preserved frame, we replace it with the rendered mask $\mathcal M_i'$, explicitly informing the model which tokens from historical frames can reliably guide high-fidelity generation.
-For further data augmentation, we warp $I_i'$ to frame $I_{i+\Delta i}$ with a random temporal shift $\Delta i$.
-This curation strategy enables the proposed {\ourMethod} to achieve high-fidelity video generation with robust generalization across diverse real-world scenarios.
+Given a monocular video $V=\{I_i\}_{i=1}^T$, we leverage a 3D reconstruction model~\cite{lin2025depth} to obtain point clouds $\{\mathcal{P}_{i}\}_{i=1}^T$ and the associated camera trajectory $\{c_i\}_{i=1}^T$.
+To simulate scene revisits, we randomly select frames and render their point clouds $\mathcal{P}_i$ from novel viewpoints, defined by random camera offsets $\Delta c$, each yielding a rendered image $I_i'\in \mathbb R^{H\times W \times 3}$ with a binary mask $\mathcal M_i'\in \mathbb{R}^{H\times W}$ that indicates occluded/out-of-frame regions, as shown in Fig.~\ref{fig:dataset}.
+Since our I2V model accepts a binary mask concatenated with the latent codes as input to indicate the preserved frame, we replace it with $\mathcal M_i'$, explicitly informing the model which historical tokens reliably guide high-fidelity generation.
+We further warp $I_i'$ to frame $I_{i+\Delta i}$ with a random temporal shift $\Delta i$, introducing temporal geometric misalignment across different viewpoints for dynamic contents.
+Notably, though TrajectoryCrafter~\cite{yu2025trajectorycrafter} also utilizes point cloud rendering for view augmentation, it relies on double projection to produce pixel-aligned partial conditional videos.
+In contrast, our random temporal shift enforces static scene consistency while encouraging the model to disregard dynamic objects, whose motions violate cross-view geometric constraints.
+This enables our method to ignore inconsistent dynamic elements when retrieving historical cues for scene revisiting, allowing {\ourMethod} to train on large-scale monocular videos.